muhammadanis418/ATS-friendly-Resume-Builder-Using-Latex-Chatgpt/README.md

 # 🚀 The 4-Step Process

-Here is the simple workflow we will follow to get your resume ready.
+Here is the simple workflow we will follow to get resume ready.

 ---